RostyslavKuzmych/book_store/README.md

 <p style="margin-top: 0pc;"><code>/api/cart/{cartItemId}  // DELETE</code></p>
 <p style="font-size: 16px; margin-top: -0.8pc;"><a href="https://www.postman.com/lunar-module-cosmologist-43034160/workspace/book-store/request/31108999-859f0364-6b72-4b24-bdd5-64fb20ce7ed1">This</a> endpoint is intended for users to delete a specific cart item from their shopping cart.</p>

+<h1 style="font-size: 24.5px; margin-top: -1pc; margin-left: 0pc;">Ability to send requests to the endpoints by Postman</h1>
+<p style="font-size: 16px; margin-top: -0.8pc;">Moreover, you can try sending requests to the endpoints using Postman by clicking <a href="https://www.postman.com/lunar-module-cosmologist-43034160/workspace/book-store/collection/31108999-12fddcfe-0952-4376-8687-98fe077eea02">here</a>.
+It's a collection of prepared requests where you can test functionality of the controllers.
+Here are all endpoints, to which users can send requests.
+Log in and registration endpoints don't need a token, but the others do.
+Firstly, you need to register if you haven't already.
+Next, you'll need to log in to obtain a token.
+After that, you must pass the token in the header authorization in the Bearer Token field.
+To elaborate on that, I recorded a video where I showed how all endpoints work, including endpoints, which are accessible for administrators.
+You can watch it by clicking <a href="https://www.loom.com/share/9b0fba93601a4fa3a9c5181a172bc297">here</a> 😊🎥.</p>

 <h1 style="font-size: 24.5px; margin-top: -1pc; margin-left: 0pc;">History of creating the project</h1>
 <h1 style="font-size: 16px; margin-top: -1pc; margin-left: 0pc;">Docker and test issues</h1>
 <p style="font-size: 16px; margin-top: -0.8pc;">During the project development, I faced several issues.
 The first issue was with docker, my configurations weren't correct, so it caused my application to fail to launch.
 To resolve this, I discovered a sample docker-compose.yml file online and restructured mine accordingly.
 Additionally, I faced issues with tests.
 Initially, I had implemented incorrect logic in the JwtAuthenticationFilter.
 Because of this, my tests didn't pass.
 However, after understanding the problem, I rewrote the filter, solving the issues 🔧😅.</p>